I went out for the last time

 I went out the white gate.

-And pushing my pack across the back streets
+And pushing my pack across back streets –

 and forgotten in a space of weeks

-And as I come to a road I’ve known,
+And as I come to a half-known road,

-I am joined at once with my selves from all ages
+I am joined again by my younger selves

 we march together, breathless.